DavidHarrisRid/VibeCode/README.md

 is small and begins moving slowly, letting you fire up to two bullets at once for a bit more firepower.
 The aliens themselves are drawn larger than a single character so they are easier targets.
 Each time the invaders descend a row they speed up slightly to keep the pressure on.
+Input repetition now happens twice as fast so holding the arrow keys moves the ship sooner.

 Ice Climber is a vertical climbing game.
 Platforms are spaced every two rows so they are always within reach of the climber's four-block jump.
 Each row